Updated on 16/01/2023

-The telecommunications industry in italy is made of paradoxes: on the whole it is growing, but some of its sectors are failing; it kicked off the technological revolution, but has been brought to its knees by digital technology.
-Yet it is precisely from these paradoxes that the industry can continue to grow.
+What are the challenges and paradoxes of the telecommunications sector in Italy?
+The telecommunications sector is made up of paradoxes: on the whole it is growing, but some of its sectors are falling; it has opened the technological revolution, but digital technology has been brought to its knees and so on.
+Yet it is precisely from these paradoxes that we must start again in order to emerge definitively from the crisis.

-In light of all this, it may be useful to identify these paradoxes, which are the real challenges that operators will have to face in the future and to combine each with a possible positive approach, while knowing that there are no infallible recipes for emerging from a crisis.
-Rather, there are attitudes that can help turn each of these challenges into an opportunity.
+This type of reflection is particularly important considering that the TLC segment is one of the most strategic for our country, its development and its resilience in terms of competition on the market.
+In the light of all this, it may be useful to draw up a list of these paradoxes, which are nothing more than the real challenges that operators in the sector will face in the future, and to combine each of them with a possible positive approach, well aware that there are no infallible recipes to get out of a crisis.
+There are, rather, attitudes that can help turn each of these challenges into an opportunity.

 A sector that doesn’t grows equally – the telecommunications industry in italy

-Today, the market increasingly requires rapid execution and faster time to market.
-For this reason, the level of penetration of new technologies in Italian companies is slightly lower than in countries like Germany, England, and North America that are more traditionally open to technical innovation.
-Add to this the fact that digital innovation is no longer limited to large industrial groups; on the contrary, digital transformation has allowed democratization of technology.
+For this reason, the level of penetration of new technologies in our companies reaches levels of penetration slightly lower than those of other countries more traditionally open to technical innovation – such as Germany, England and North America.
+Added to this is the fact that digital innovation is no longer limited to large industrial groups; on the contrary, digital transformation has allowed a democratization of technology.
+It turns out, in fact, that also the small and medium Italian enterprises are able to integrate inside them of the innovative technologies, capable of having a positive impact on the production.

 An innovative sector cornered by innovation